Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/terminal.md

 # Terminal Commands

 Commands are what you type after the cursor mark.
 Commands are structured as <abbreviated action> <inputs>.
 When reading an instruction set, you can recognize terminal commands by '$', '>', or '%' appearing before the command.
 To run the command, you will need to copy everything that appears right after one of these symbols into the terminal and then hit enter.
-(insert picture example)
+Commands are space and spelling sensitive, so you need to make sure you write each command exactly as it appears.

 **Path**